-Pilates has so many healthy body benefits, but it's really not a big calorie burner.
-With this Pilates HIIT Blend, we aim to bring you the heart pounding, fat burning cardio you love, mixed in with various Pilates and Pilates inspired exercises.
+Pilates has so many benefits, but it's really not a big calorie burner.
+With this Pilates and HIIT Cardio Blend, we aim to bring you the heart-pounding, fat-burning cardio you love, mixed in with various Pilates and Pilates-inspired exercises.

-This routine is probably not quite as intense as Fitness Blender's typical HIIT workouts (for one, I spared you the Burpees!), but it's still a good challenge, burns a good deal of calories, and it's a good way to break yourself into HIIT routines, if you're not quite ready to bust straight into full blown level 5/5 FB videos.
+This routine is probably not quite as intense as our typical HIIT workouts (for one, I spared you the Burpees!), but it's still a good challenge, burns a good deal of calories, and it's a good way to break yourself into HIIT routines, if you're not quite ready to bust straight into full blown level 5/5 Fitness Blender videos.

 Move as slowly or as quickly as you need to in order to push yourself - there's no reason that you shouldn't be sweating and breathing hard by the time you finish those cardio intervals.
 Push hard during those high intensity bouts, knowing that you get a quick 10 second rest in between exercises and that the Pilates exercises, while effective and great for making the muscles burn, also serve as a sort of a rest period.